-Taken from my essential oil guide, here are several methods for safely using orange oil at home:
+Here are several methods for safely using orange oil at home:

 - Aromatically: You can diffuse the oil in your home using a diffuser or inhale the oil directly.
 To make a natural room freshener, put a few drops of oil along with water into a spritz bottle.